mendix/docs/content/en/docs/appstore/platform-supported-content/modules/genai/using_genai/start_from_blank_app.md

 ## Building Your Smart App

 To start building your smart app with a blank GenAI App template, download the [Blank GenAI App Template](https://marketplace.mendix.com/link/component/227934) from the Mendix Marketplace.
-This template provides a clean slate, enabling you to build your own GenAI-powered application step by step.
-You can see the end result in the image below.
+This template provides a clean slate, enabling you to build your GenAI-powered application step by step.
+You can see the result in the image below.

 {{< figure src="/attachments/appstore/platform-supported-content/modules/genai/genai-howto-blankapp/blank_genai_interface.jpg" >}}